Yonle/lomando.com/README.md

 # lomando.com
-A complete source code of https://lomando.com Scrapped with [httrack](https://www.httrack.com).
+A not-so complete source code of https://lomando.com Scrapped with [httrack](https://www.httrack.com).

 To view source code, See `static` branch.